 Cook Inletkeeper developed the Stream Temperature Monitoring Network to build the science-based knowledge needed to identify thermal impacts in Alaska’s coastal salmon habitat.
 We are 1) collecting consistent, comparable temperature data for Cook Inlet’s salmon streams; 2) increasing our understanding of the rate of rising stream temperatures and areas of maximum exceedances throughout the basin; and 3) providing the knowledge and data needed to prioritize sites for future research, protection and restoration actions.
-See map on the left for site locations or the map below for a more interactive view.
+See the map below for site locations and links for site-specific factsheets.

 For a summary of data collected in a particular stream, click on the site in the map below to view or download a stream-specific fact sheet.